benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 visible:    false
 ---

 Before talking about policy gradient, let's step back and consider a pure optimization setup.
-This setup will seem like a bizarre caricature, but, in a moment, we'll see this is \emph{exactly what people do in Reinforcement Learning}.
+This setup will seem like a bizarre caricature, but, in a moment, we'll see this is _exactly what people do in Reinforcement Learning_.

 Let's start with just trying to maximize a function.
 Given a function $R[u]$, I want to find the $u$ that makes this as large as possible.
 That is, I'd like to solve the optimization problem